8 Earth (Day)-Friendly Hotels in Sonoma County

 Farmhouse Inn, Forestville

-Going green doesn’t have to mean compromising luxury: Case in point, this Four-Diamond country inn set on 10 wooded acres in the Russian River Valley.
-Originally built in 1876 as a mere farmhouse, the Farmhouse Inn is now a stunning 25-room property with a Michelin-starred farm-to-table restaurant, a full-service spa, and a firm commitment to sustainability.
+Going green can go hand in hand with luxury, like at this Four-Diamond inn set on 10 wooded acres.
+Originally built in 1876, the Farmhouse Inn is a stunning 25-room property with a Michelin-starred farm-to-table restaurant, a full-service spa, and a commitment to sustainability.

-The Farmhouse Inn is owned by siblings Catherine and Joe Bartolomei, 5th-generation members of a Sonoma County winemaking family who source most of the property’s seasonal produce, herbs, flowers and livestock from their own gardens and farmland.
+The Farmhouse Inn is owned by siblings Catherine and Joe Bartolomei, 5th-generation members of a Sonoma County winemaking family who source seasonal produce from their own farms, which include a flock of egg-laying hens.
+The inn has its own water filtration system and eco-friendly and energy-efficient fixtures that contribute to both a luxurious and “light footprint” stay.

 Flamingo Resort, Santa Rosa

-Originally built in 1957, the 170-room, 10-acre Flamingo Resort more recently underwent a $20 million renovation to preserve its mid-century modern vibe with an eco-friendly twist.
-Certified by the California Green Lodging Program, the updated version of the Flamingo includes reclaimed building materials, low-flow fixtures, hydration stations, refillable toiletry dispensers, and energy-efficient lighting.
+Originally built in 1957, the 10-acre Flamingo Resort underwent extensive renovations to preserve its mid-century modern roots with an eco-friendly twist.
+Certified by the California Green Lodging Program, today the Flamingo includes reclaimed materials, low-flow fixtures, hydration stations, and energy efficiency.

-The two on-site bar/restaurants, Lazeaway Club and Wild Bird, serve Cal-Pacific comfort fare with locally sourced organic ingredients and both vegetarian and vegan options.
-Star attractions include the heated on-site pool and use of the adjacent fitness center/spa, which offers wellness programming like yoga, meditation, and sound-bath healing.
-Take a big deep breath, and enjoy your stay.
+The onsite bar/restaurant serves Cal-Pacific comfort fare with locally sourced organic ingredients and both vegetarian and vegan options.
+Star attractions include the heated onsite pool and adjacent fitness center and spa, which offers yoga, meditation, and sound-bath healing for a truly relaxing stay.

 Mine + Farm, Guerneville

-Set on 53 acres of spectacular Pacific Ocean coastline in the northern reaches of Sonoma County, the Sea Ranch Lodge serves as the community hub for the Sea Ranch community, which consists of 2,200 private homes clustered at intervals across 10 miles of Pacific coastal shelf; each cluster is marked by cypress hedgerows, undeveloped lots, sprawling meadows, rolling hills, redwood and Douglas fir forests, nature trails, and ocean views.
+Set on 53 acres of spectacular Pacific Ocean coastline, this lodge is at the heart of the Sea Ranch community, which consists of 2,200 private homes across 10 miles of coastal shelf marked by cypress hedgerows, sprawling meadows, redwood and Douglas fir forests, nature trails, and plenty of ocean views.

-Designed in 1964 to exist in harmony with its natural surroundings, The Sea Ranch Lodge reopened in Fall 2021 after a multi-year, multi-million-dollar revitalization project that sustainably spruced its restaurant, solarium, bar, lounge, café, general store, and post office.
-In pursuit of a fully self-sustaining system, they turn their food scraps and tree-trimming wood chips into compost, employ a herd of sheep to control invasive plants, and recycle their restaurant’s used cooking oil into biodiesel.
+Designed in 1964 in harmony with its natural surroundings, The Sea Ranch Lodge has sustainably spruced its restaurant, solarium, bar, lounge, café, general store, and post office.
+Enviro-friendly commitments here are many and include employing sheep to control invasive plants, natural composting, and recycling for biodiesel.

-The lushly landscaped yet sustainably managed grounds of this 92-acre property rim courtyards and fountains, and a working vineyard with jogging/walking paths unfurls beside the cozy guest rooms.
-Treatments at the Vi La Vita Spa feature organic products, and John Ash & Co., which was the first Sonoma County restaurant to introduce the concept of cooking seasonally with fresh, local foods and produce, remains a favorite with area winemakers.
+The lushly landscaped and sustainably managed grounds of this 92-acre property rim courtyards and fountains, and a working vineyard with paths.
+Treatments at the Vi La Vita Spa feature organic products.
+On site, you’ll discover John Ash, which was the first Sonoma County restaurant to introduce the concept of cooking seasonally with fresh, local foods and produce.

 Share your experience using #SonomaCounty or #LifeOpensUp